robobot97/COMP205P-website/README.md

 Website for COMP205P project.
 Working with ATOS on project Gamification.

-This website consists of 6 pages:
+This website consists of the following pages:
 **Home**
 Contains the project brief and information about the team